smirarab/1kp/README.md

 * See [specie strees](speciestrees) for the README on species trees
 * See [gene trees](genetrees) for the gene trees
 * See [alignments](alignments) for the gene and supermatrix alignments
-* See [scripts](scripts) for scripts used
+* See [scripts](scripts) for scripts used for performing species tree inference in addition to post-hoc analyses performed on the species tree and on the data used.
-* See [misc](misc) for some of the data and scripts used in post-hoc analyses performed on the species tree and on the data used.
+* See [misc](misc) for some additional data shown in the paper